The move, which AAM endorses, would upend relatively low tariff rates for China and likely subject its trade status to annual reviews.

 The (Chinese Communist Party) has ramped up industrial subsidies, strengthened its (state-owned enterprises), continued a genocide of ethnic minorities, sided with Vladimir Putin, broken its promises on Hong Kong, and become more aggressive in the South China Sea and in its threatening posture towards Taiwan.
 Despite its empty promises, Beijing continues these egregious activities to the detriment of human rights, U.S. companies and American workers.
 The CCP doesn’t deserve the same trade status as allies such as Taiwan, Norway, or the United Kingdom.

 Republicans and Democrats on that committee came very close to fully endorsing that idea last year, basically calling for China PNTR to be renegotiated.
-And the chair of the China committee, Rep. John Moolenaar (R-MI), has recently introduced legislation to revoke it entirely.
+And the chair of the China committee, Rep. John Moolenaar (R-Mich.), has recently introduced legislation to revoke it entirely.

 As a new Congress begins with margins tight enough to make partisan legislating less than easy, legislation to reshape the contours of the China trade relationship – like revoking PNTR – would likely draw bipartisan support.
 It’s worth keeping an eye on it.